logscape/javaapp/overrides.md

 # Overrides

 The JavaApp can monitor JMX enabled applications in different scenarios.
+In most cases all you will have to do is provide a host and a port and the JavaApp will do the rest.
 Here are a few examples: